nus-cs2103-AY2021S1/ip/README.md

 ---

 ## Quick start
-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have [`Java JDK 11`](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) or above installed in your Computer.

-2. Download the latest `Mushy.jar` from [here](https://github.com/GabrielTeo/ip/releases/tag/v0.4)
+2. Download the latest `Mushy.jar` from [here](https://github.com/GabrielTeo/ip/releases)

 3. Copy the file to the folder you want to use as the *home folder* for your Mushy program.